 To make edibles work faster and possibly even stronger, follow our advice!

-1. Alternative “edible” forms of marijuana: tinctures
+1. Alternative “edible” forms of cannabis: tinctures

 We are used to the term “edible” meaning a brownie or a cake.
 Edibles are usually associated with products that are made with cannabutter (butter that has been infused with the goodness of THC).
-But there are other forms of edible marijuana.
+But there are other forms of edible cannabis.

 Take for example, tinctures.
-These are another form of edible marijuana that have a tendency to work much faster than generic edible forms of marijuana.
+These are another form of edible cannabis that have a tendency to work much faster than generic edible forms of cannabis.
 They can be absorbed faster by the body and seem to bypass the long and tedious digestive tract.
 This might also have something to do with the fact that there is, in general, much less to digest when it comes to ingesting tinctures.

 Tinctures aren’t all that hard to make, so you have the option of making your own at home before going out shopping.
 On the other hand, they are time consuming to make.
 Buds need to steep in alcohol for weeks before the tincture is going to be ready to consume.
 But other than shaking the bottle every day, there’s virtually no work to do to create a cannabis tincture.